Honoring Tribal Markings in Art: The Vision of Cleotha Bell

 The Journey from Milan to Miami

-Following his studies in Milan, Bell relocated to Miami, Florida, where he fully committed himself to painting.
-He recognized that tribal markings extend far beyond decorative body art, carrying legacies of identity and belonging.
-To ground his work in authenticity, he immersed himself in research.
-Tribes such as the Bétamarribé, Ko, Nanumbas, Dagombas, Frafras, Nuer, Bodi, Mursi, and Karamojong became central to his inspiration, shaping the visual language of his work.
+To ground his work in authenticity, Bell immersed himself in research.
+Tribes such as the Bétamarribé, Ko, Nanumbas, Dagombas, Frafras, Nuer, Bodi, Mursi, and Karamojong became central to his inspiration, shaping the visual rhythm and pattern language in his work.

 Symbolism and Significance of Tribal Markings